- Related Products:

 Evidence from the Literature

-Groh and colleagues demonstrated that immune modulation attenuates disease progression in CLN1 disease and preserves visual function as monitored by OptoDrum, establishing OMR-based visual acuity as a practical endpoint for rare neuroinflammatory CNS disease research.
+- Immune modulation attenuates disease progression in CLN1 disease and preserves visual function as monitored by OptoDrum, establishing OMR-based visual acuity as a practical endpoint for rare neuroinflammatory CNS disease research.

-Abdelwahab and colleagues demonstrated that cytotoxic T lymphocytes infiltrating the CNS drive visual pathway degeneration through PLP-deficient axon segments, with OptoDrum documenting the functional visual consequence of adaptive immune-driven axon injury in a rare demyelinating disease model.
+- Cytotoxic T lymphocytes infiltrating the CNS drive visual pathway degeneration through PLP-deficient axon segments, with OptoDrum documenting the functional visual consequence of adaptive immune-driven axon injury in a rare demyelinating disease model.

 Summary: Striatech Products supporting your research questions